pdebelak/peterdebelak.com/_posts/2014-10-11-routing-with-rails-and-angular.md

   ng_respond(@post)
 end
 {% endhighlight %}
-<p>I hope this helps you with routing in your Rails/Angular apps.
-Leave any tips you might have in the comments.
+<p>I hope this helps you with routing in your Rails/Angular apps.</p>